Mlawrence95/Python-for-Data-Science/README.md

     a) If you haven't already, download `data-science-environment.yml`

-    b) Copy the path to its location.
+    b) Find the path to its location.
 For example, for me it would be at `/Users/mike/Documents/GitHub/Python-for-Data-Science/data-science-environment.yml`.
     The details of getting the path vary among operating systems, but it's usually a right-click option.
 Google this if you're unsure.

-    c) Open your terminal back up, and let's build our Python environment!
-The command is simple:
+    c) Open your terminal back up *within* the folder that has our `.yml` file, or navigate to it using the `cd` command.
+We can now build our Python environment!
+The command is straightforward:

-     `conda env create -f <path from step 2b>`
+     `conda env create -f data-science-environment.yml`

     It will likely ask you if you'd like to install the packages mention in `[Y/n]` format.
     Confirm and let `conda` handle the rest!